Lhotse: Climbing

-An early attempt on Lhotse was by the 1955 International Himalayan Expedition, headed by Norman Dyhrenfurth.
-It also included two Austrians (cartographer Erwin Schneider and Ernst Senn) and two Swiss (Bruno Spirig and Arthur Spöhel), and was the first expedition in the Everest area to include Americans (Fred Beckey, George Bell, and Richard McGowan).
+An early attempt on Lhotse was made by the 1955 International Himalayan Expedition, headed by Norman Dyhrenfurth.
+It also included two Austrians (cartographers Erwin Schneider and Ernst Senn) and two Swiss (Bruno Spirig and Arthur Spöhel), and was the first expedition in the Everest area to include Americans (Fred Beckey, George Bell, and Richard McGowan).
 The Nepalese liaison officer was Gaya Nanda Vaidya.
 They were accompanied by 200 local porters and several climbing Sherpas.
 After a brief look at the dangerous southern approaches of Lhotse Shar, they turned their attention, during September and October, to the Western Cwm and the northwest face of Lhotse, on which they achieved an altitude of about 8100 m.
 They were beaten back by unexpectedly strong wind and low temperatures.
 Under Schneider's direction, they completed the first map of the Everest area (1:50,000 photogrammetric).
 The expedition also made several short films covering local cultural topics and made a number of first ascents of smaller peaks in the Khumbu region.

 The main summit of Lhotse was first climbed on 18 May 1956, by the Swiss team of Ernst Reiss and Fritz Luchsinger, members of the Swiss Mount Everest/Lhotse Expedition.

 On 12 May 1970, Sepp Mayerl and Rolf Walter of Austria made the first ascent of Lhotse Shar.

+On 12 May 1999 Czech climber Soňa Vomáčková reached the main summit and thus became the first woman to reach it without supplemental oxygen.

 Lhotse Middle remained, for a long time, the highest unclimbed named point on Earth; its first ascent was made on 23 May 2001 by Eugeny Vinogradsky, Sergei Timofeev, Alexei Bolotov and Petr Kuznetsov of a Russian expedition.

 The Lhotse standard climbing route follows the same path as Everest's South Col route up to the Yellow Band beyond Camp 3.
 After the Yellow Band, the routes diverge with climbers bound for Everest taking a left over the Geneva Spur up to the South Col, while Lhotse climbers take a right further up the Lhotse face.
 The last part to the summit leads through the narrow "Reiss couloir" until the Lhotse main peak is reached.

 By December 2008, 371 climbers had summited Lhotse while 20 had died during their attempt.
 Lhotse was not summited in 2014, 2015, or 2016 due to a series of incidents.
 It was next summited in May 2017.

+It is possible to climb to the summit of Lhotse, then along the South Col to the summit of Everest, in less than 24 hours.
+In certain mountaineering circles, this rare (and seldom-recorded) feat is known as the "Double Crown"; the latest well-documented attempt was by Messrs.
+Jocelyn Cayer and Ashish in May 2025.